 Find out if there is an event hashtag and use it in every message related to the show to generate traffic.
 Join in the pre-show buzz and conversations.

 Consider creating your own company hashtag for the event to promote your presence at the event and also get people attending the expo to engage with your social media.
-Make sure that you advertise this hashtag on your marketing collateral around the show to maximise engagement.
+Make sure that you advertise this hashtag on your marketing collateral around the exhibition to maximise engagement.

 Offer an incentive